skiletro/skiletro.github.io/readme.md

 ## How can I host this myself?
 I'd rather you didn't since it's my personal site, but feel free to take and do whatever you want with the theme!

+## Todo
+- [ ] Move away from Google Fonts once I can find a replacement on par in terms of performance